 Wawa is life, which we all agree on, unless you’re one of those people who prefers Sheetz for whatever reason.

+But Wawa has moved past hoagies and into some different food territory.
 Some of these new selections work, some don’t, and others are somewhere in between.

 5. Pepperoni calzone/Hot Pocket thing